 This course will acquaint graduate students with the central concepts of curriculum and instructional design and differentiation.
 Students will study models of curriculum and a wide range of instructional methods that enhance the strengths of gifted learners.
 The principle of alignment will be emphasized throughout, in terms of alignment with standards and with learner characteristics as well as internal alignment of curriculum and instructional elements.

 In this course, graduate students explore cultural, historical, political and economic factors that influence the education system (both private and public) in Costa Rica.
-Through readings, discussion and completion of a class project, students will gain information and insight into specific issues that affect schooling in Costa Rica.
+Through readings, discussion, reflection and completion of a class project, students will gain information and insight into issues that influence schooling in Costa Rica.
+Participants also make connections to their own classrooms, particularly in the experience of English language learners.

 This course is designed to provide a background in the application of psychology to education with a focus on cognitive approaches to learning, development, and motivation.
 Graduate students will learn to apply current theory and recent research findings to practical problems of education.